Human FAQ: Basics

 What happens to my data?

-Conversations you share are stored in our database and displayed publicly (unless you mark them private).
+Saved conversations are stored in your account and default private.
 We don't sell your data or use it for advertising.
-The conversations remain yours—you can delete them anytime.
+Public visibility is opt-in, and you can delete saved conversations anytime.

 How does the sensitive information detection work?